tigefa4u/gitlabhq/doc/development/migration_style_guide.md

 out when trying to obtain one.

 **NOTE:** PostgreSQL has a maximum amount of connections that it allows.
 This limit can vary from installation to installation.
-As a result it's recommended you do not use more than 32 threads in a single migration.
-Usually 4-8 threads should be more than enough.
+As a result, it's recommended you do not use more than 32 threads in a single migration.
+Usually, 4-8 threads should be more than enough.

 ## Removing indexes

-When removing an index make sure to use the method `remove_concurrent_index` instead of the regular `remove_index` method.
+If the table is not empty when removing an index make sure to use the method `remove_concurrent_index` instead of the regular `remove_index` method.
 The `remove_concurrent_index` method automatically drops concurrent indexes when using PostgreSQL, removing the need for downtime.
-To use this method you must disable single-transaction mode by calling the method `disable_ddl_transaction!` in the body of your migration class like so:
+To use this method, you must disable single-transaction mode by calling the method `disable_ddl_transaction!` in the body of your migration class like so: